r-hub/blog/content/post/2021-01-05-oauth2/index.md

 ### Secret access token, secret refresh token

-Now if you are storing your HTTP interactions to disk e.g. if using the [vcr package for HTTP testing](https://books.ropensci.org/http-testing/vcr.html), you will need to know how the secrets are used in HTTP request.
+Now if you are storing your HTTP interactions to disk e.g. if using the [vcr package for HTTP testing](https://books.ropensci.org/http-testing/vcr.html), you will need to know how the secrets are used in HTTP requests.
 Often,

 -   access tokens are passed in the Authorization header;
 -   refresh tokens are passed in a query string.